 path as opposed to an individual file.
 Below, we are transferring the

-`output` directory from the home directory on Crane to the home
+directory from the home directory on Swan to the home

 For additional details and information on other features of the Globus CLI, visit Command Line Interface (CLI) Examples in the Globus documentation.